santhoshreddy28/AWS-Cloud-Security-Lab/README.md

 ## 📌 Overview

-This project demonstrates a real-world AWS cloud security vulnerability involving **S3 misconfiguration**, leading to **unauthorized data exposure**, followed by proper remediation using secure configurations.
+This project demonstrates a real-world AWS cloud security vulnerability involving **S3 misconfiguration**, leading to **unauthorized data exposure**, followed by remediation using secure configurations.

 ---